Technology

 Graph visualization applications

 • Linkurious.
 A graph visualization and analytics tool with an intuitive UI, compatible with all leading graph DBs, that’s accessible to both technical and non-technical users, enabling them to quickly and easily explore, analyze, and visualize their complex, connected graph data.
-Including advanced filtering, timeline and geo-layout features, robust teamwork features, and more, Linkurious is the #1 graph visualization tool being used by Fortune 500 companies, with thousands of users.
+Including advanced filtering, timeline and geo-layout features, robust teamwork features, a no-code query builder, and more, Linkurious is the #1 graph visualization tool being used by Fortune 500 companies, with thousands of users.

 • Neo4j Bloom.
 A graph visualization and analytics tool that functions within the Neo4j ecosystem and works well for small teams who want to visually explore their data.